-- Don't shorten cooking times given on package labels or cooking books.
+- Don't shorten cooking times given on package labels or in cookery books.

 - Cooked food should only be reheated once until piping hot.

 Bacteria are all around us, most are harmless, but some can cause illness.
-To prevent cross contamination of food it is essential to wash your hands frequently when handling food, after going to the toilet, handling raw food and waste, eating, drinking or smoking, coughing, sneezing or touching your face and handling chemicals.
+To prevent cross contamination of food it is essential to wash your hands frequently when:

 How to wash your hands